SavNov/Writing/ST ST/The Shelf.md

 Leia nodded.
 "I will do everything in my power, Poe.
 I will not let the Hosnian System become the next Alderaan."

+Poe immediately had his BB-8 droid, the very one that had once carried those plans for Starkiller Base months ago, the notes about kyber crystals that he himself hadn't understood but had trusted people smarter and more knowledgeable than him would know what to do with, download every schematic and blueprint from the Imperial database that it could get its hands on, filling its memory banks to the brim with the exception a single kilobyte.

+Enough to hold a single order as he eyed the droid.

+"Get this information to Conospe at all cost."

+And so the droid had rolled away.

+"Oh BB-8..."
+Leia offered softly.
+"I can only hope your crew comes out of this better than mine did."

+Poe prayed to the Force, the Midichlorians, the Whills, whatever, that this plan would work.

+"Do not let become the next Rogue-1."
+He whispered to himself, watching the holoscreen, then shutting it off.

+Then Poe ran for his Force-ing life.
 …
+Just as he shut the holoscreen prompter down after BB-8's arrival was assured, the crew...completely unharmed, which he found strange.
+Then again, Hux was a moron who'd been completely blind to his own flight instructor spending months sending information to the New Republic, ruining the effectiveness of two Star Destroyer, a hundred TIE fighters, and so many more units.

+Probably just incompetence, really.

 Hux smiled at Poe.